cyber-eco/cybereco-monorepo/docs/user-guides/troubleshooting/common-issues.md

 2. Enable 2FA if not already active
 3. Log out all devices: Settings → Security → Sign Out All
 4. Check recent activity log
-5. Email security@cybereco.io with details
+5. Email security@cybere.co with details

 FOLLOW-UP ACTIONS (within 24 hours):
 1. Review all recent expenses and changes